Long Term Effects Of Vaping

 You can try dozens of methods, and vaping might not be one.
 The difference is in the substances we inhale.
 E-juices don't have many toxic contaminants, which doesn't make them safe.
 Since vaping is still not entirely under control, it often slips below the radar, and people think it's safe.
 The truth is that substandard vaping products, like vape juice and devices, can lead to health issues in the long run.

 Most E-Liquids Contain Nicotine, Which Harms Brain Development

 Most vaping options have high doses of nicotine.
 The same goes for e-juices, even though there are options with 0.0 nicotine levels.
 One thing is for sure; if you inhale vapor filled with nicotine, you're not doing anything healthy.
-However, people looking to reduce their nicotine dependence can opt for nic-free e juices and slowly taper off their cravings for other harmful nicotine delivery systems.
+However, people looking to reduce their nicotine dependence can opt for nick-free e juices and slowly taper off their cravings for other harmful nicotine delivery systems.

-The doses in vapes are as high as those found in classic options.
+The doses in vapes are as high as those in classic options.
 We all know that nicotine use can lead to severe diseases in the long run.
-It harms brain development, as nicotine changes the natural brain chemistry, and can lead to addiction.
+It harms brain development, as nicotine changes the natural brain chemistry and can lead to addiction.
 Young people who start vaping at an early age tend to switch to other addictive substances in the future.